Snodland: Geography

 The town is situated between the North Downs to the west and the river Medway to the east.
 Leybourne Lakes Country Park was created from disused gravel pits to the south that have been flooded and landscaped to make fishing and wildlife lakes; across the river is the Burham Marsh nature reserve, a tidal reed bed.

 Demography

 At the 2011 census, Snodland had a population of 10,211.

 Economy

-Since 1903, Snodland has been the home of the Mid Kent Water Company.
-After privatisation of the water companies, the owners of Mid Kent Water in October 2006 also bought South East Water, although regulatory issues dragged on until 2007.
+From 1903, Snodland was the home of the Mid Kent Water Company.
+After privatisation of the water companies, the owners of Mid Kent Water in October 2006 bought South East Water, although regulatory issues dragged on until 2007.
 The two companies were then merged under the name South East Water, whilst retaining the headquarters facilities in Rocfort Road.
 The company supplies 2.1 million customers in Kent, Sussex, Surrey, Hampshire and Berkshire.

 Culture and community

 Since 1986, Snodland has been twinned with Moyeuvre-Grande, a town of similar size, located near Metz in North East France.
 The towns planned to celebrate the thirtieth anniversary of the partnership in May 2016.

 Snodland has two public houses, The Freemasons Arms and The Monks Head, and two working men's clubs, Snodland WMC and Ham Hill WMC.